KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FinParcel by jesmak](https://github.com/jesmak/MMM-FinParcel)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2024-01-22.
 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.